 Dinner calls for a trip to Casa Bonita, which is not your average Mexican restaurant.
 This longtime Denver favorite is a great place for kids, and a great place to end your Denver adventure.
 Casa Bonita entertains little ones with cliff divers, mariachi bands, puppet shows, a pirate cave, magicians and much more.
 After this packed Denver weekend with the kids, you might consider treating yourself to one of Casa Bonita's famously large margaritas.

-The Denver Center for the Performing Arts hosts many kid-friendly performances each year, including the Colorado Symphony’s Family Series (Halloween Spooktacular and Drums of the Word are faves), as well as — hold onto your ice cubes — the world premiere of Disney’s “Frozen, The Broadway Musical” in Aug.
-2017 before it heads to New York.
+The Denver Center for the Performing Arts hosts many kid-friendly performances each year, including the Colorado Symphony’s Family Series (Halloween Spooktacular and Drums of the Word are faves), as well as 2019/2020's performing the scores while screening “Fantasia” and “Harry Potter and the Deathly Hallows.”

 Other Family Attractions in Denver Area

-Elitch Gardens Theme & Water Park: Mind-blowing rides for those taller than 48 inches, plenty of slower family rides for those who aren’t, Island Kingdom Water Park, lots of places to eat and a summer concert series make the nation’s only downtown theme park a must visit.
+Elitch Gardens Theme & Water Park: Mind-blowing rides for those taller than 48 inches, plenty of slower family rides for those who aren’t, Island Kingdom Water Park, lots of places to eat, the new Meow Wolf’s Kaleidoscope ride and a summer concert series make the nation’s only downtown theme park a must visit.

 Wings Over the Rockies Air & Space Museum: Experience the rush of flight in the museum’s simulation center, climb into cockpits and wonder at the collection of military and civilian aircraft and the country’s only X-wing Starfighter.

 Water World: This is one of the biggest and best water parks in the nation, with acres of refreshing summertime fun in Federal Heights.
 Water World’s 46 rides and adventures offer something for all ages.